 - Second content point (third paragraph).

-As mentioned above, this will be the second point given by the question to you which you will have to discuss in order to get good grades.
+As mentioned above, this will be the second point given by the question to you which you will have to discuss to get good grades.

 - Third content point (fourth paragraph).